danclark5/alternatives_to_receiving_message_chains/README.md

 # Conclusion

-This way might be a little less natural, but it's the recommended path made by the rspec documentation.
-You can find [this code on my repo](https://github.com/danclark5/alternatives_to_receiving_message_chains).
+This way might be a little less natural, but it's the recommendedation made by the RSpec documentation.
+You may also want to check your code for tight coupling of objects if you're using `receive_message_chain` often.

+You can find
+[this code on my repo](https://github.com/danclark5/alternatives_to_receiving_message_chains).

 You can watch me converting an example on [YouTube](https://youtu.be/NNkax9g9GSs)